• Skip to primary navigation

 • Ingredients and Substitutions

-• How to make Vegan Vanilla Fudge
+• How to Make Microwave Vegan Vanilla Fudge

 • Common Questions

-• Microwave Vegan Vanilla Fudge
+• Easy Microwave Vegan Vanilla Fudge (Small Batch Recipe)

 Why I Made This Recipe